ChristopheKunzli/dai-lab-smtp/README.md

 Parameters:

-- `<victimsList.txt>`: A text ile containing a list of email addresses.
+- `<victimsList.txt>`: A text file containing a list of email addresses.
     - Must contain one email address per line.
     - (see example in the `victimsList.txt` file)
     - UTF-8 encoding.